PracticingDeveloper/practicingruby.com/_posts/2012-01-17-exploring-a-turing-tarpit.md

 categories: articles
 author: Gregory Brown
 permalink: articles/exploring-a-turing-tarpit
+summary: Read the code for a simple Brainf*ck interpreter and think about how it might be improved.
+issue_number: '3.3'
 ---

 > NOTE: This article describes an interactive challenge that was done in